tulip-control/gr1c/doc/installation.md

     $ make exp

 Alternatively, you can request a specific executable, e.g., `make grpatch`.
-You can clean the sourcetree of all executables and other temporary files by running `make clean`.
+To install `grpatch` in the same place as `gr1c`,

+    $ make expinstall

+Other experiment-related programs, such as `grjit`, will eventually be added to the list installed by the expinstall command.
 [Doxygen](http://www.doxygen.org) (version 1.8.0 or later) must be installed to build the documentation...including the page you are now reading.
 Try

     $ make doc

 and the result will be under `doc/build`.
+You can clean the sourcetree of all executables and other temporary files by running `make clean`.